jdbi/jdbi/CONTRIBUTING.md

 * Check box *Store information about method parameters (usable via reflection)*
 * Click Apply and close dialog

+## Code Style / Formatting Rules

+The project uses a set of code style and formatting rules.
+These are enforced by Checkstyle and PMD as part of the build cycle.
+We ask that you configure the project in your development environment to support these rules as closely as possible.

+The JDBI Eclipse formatting preferences are available for download [here](internal/policy/src/main/resources/ide/jdbi-eclipse-formatter.xml).

+### IntelliJ IDEA

+Import the file with the 'Adapter for Eclipse Code Formatter'.
+Additional info is available [here](https://plugins.jetbrains.com/plugin/6546-adapter-for-eclipse-code-formatter).

+### Eclipse IDE

+Import these settings via Preferences &rarr; Java &rarr; Code Style &rarr; Formatter &rarr; Import... and activate them for all JDBI modules.

 ## Java Import Statements

 We enforce this order of imports: